 Learning how to get things done and stay on task with ADHD comes down to these steps.

-1. Create a detailed list and plan
+1. Create a detailed list

 3. Put specific strategies in place that help you learn how to get things done.

 Action: identify why you are struggling with good questions.
 Ask What would help you want to get started.
 Use rewards differently.
 Start where you can.
 Use Reminders.

 We know that the ADHD brain works differently.
 Learning how to work with it starts with asking it what it needs and actually listening.
 Well, and of course the other stuff you just read about!